neodymium6/rust_reveri/README.md

     print("White wins!")
 ```

-### Using the Arena
+### Using the Local Arena

-The Arena allows you to pit two AI players against each other and gather statistics about their performance:
+The Local Arena allows you to evaluate your own AI players by running them locally on the same machine.
+This is useful for testing and comparing different versions or strategies of your AI implementations:

 ```python
 from rust_reversi import Arena